build-on-aws/content/posts/resilience-at-reinvent/index.md

 |ToC|
 |---|

-_Before I start, if you are looking for suggestions related to Cloud Operations sessions at re:Invent, check out Darko's post [HERE](/posts/cloudops-at-reinvent23)._
+_Before we start, if you are looking for suggestions related to Cloud Operations sessions at re:Invent, check out Darko's post [HERE](/posts/cloudops-at-reinvent23)._

 Running your application can be a challenge.
 Unexpected usage patterns, component failures, network issues, and flaky dependencies are part of the [chaos of production](/posts/chaos-engineering-2-minutes).
 Fortunately, running your application on AWS cloud gives you many tools and techniques to design resilience into your application, and it is [resilience that enables your application to resist or recover from all these challenges](/concepts/should-know-resilience).